kiva/backbone.siren/contributing.md

 `test/spec/*` are all the spec files.

-`test/coverage/coverage.lcov` is a breakdown of unit test coverage.
-It's automatically generated when unit tests are run.
+`test/coverage/` is automatically generated when unit tests are run and contains all test coverage information.  `test/coverage/lcov-report/index.html` provides an html summary of the results.

 [Travis CI](travis-ci.org/kiva/backbone.siren) will run all tests on each push to github.